HS-IRBs News February 2018

 New Ceded Review Application and ResourcesChanges to ARROW and the HS IRBs' website are being made to further support researchers as single IRB review mandates begin to become effective.
 Highlights of the changes include:

-- The "Relying on an External IRB" section of our Collaborative Research and Single IRB Review Basics page has been updated with several new resources, including revised eligibility guidelines and instructions for preparing consent and authorization documents for studies for which IRB review has been ceded to an external IRB.
+- The "Relying on an External IRB" section of our Collaborative Research and Single IRB Review page has been updated with several new resources, including revised eligibility guidelines and instructions for preparing consent and authorization documents for studies for which IRB review has been ceded to an external IRB.

 - The Central IRB Gateway has been revised to address the expanded use of independent (or commercial IRBs).